 Teresa is also the mother of four children, whom she home schooled for twenty years.
 She is passionate about social justice and sticking up for the underdog.
-Her varied interests include medicine, swing dancing, lecturing, studying foreign languages, distance swimming, hunger relief, and hiking.
+Her varied interests include medicine, swing dancing, studying foreign languages, distance swimming, hunger relief, and hiking.
 Teresa lives in Elverson, Pennsylvania.

 Local Girl Makes Good

 Teresa Messineo is a native of Berks County, Pennsylvania, and – with the exception of her undergraduate years – has lived there her entire life.

 ‘I love living here,’ Messineo says.
 ‘Some people can’t wait to move away to Philadelphia or New York, but I have found some of my closest friends right here.’